Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

-While \mcsp is a central problem in exponential-time algorithmics, the analysis of its branching algorithms is typically easier than for other problems.
-This is largely due to the branching rule creating isomorphic subinstances.
-In Section~\ref{sec:smc}, we develop the \smc method in full generality without relying on the simplifying features of \mcsp.
-We further illustrate the method in Section~\ref{sec:cds} where we use it to design faster polynomial space algorithms for counting dominating sets in graphs, both for graphs with maximum degree at most 3 and for general graphs.
-For cubic graphs, we obtain a time bound of $\Oo{3^{(1/6+o(1)) \, n}} = O(1.2458^n)$, improving on the previous best $\Ostart{2^{(1/2) \, n}} = O(1.4143^n)$ \cite{KneisMRR05}.
-For general graphs, our new time bound is $O(1.5183^n)$, improving on the previous best $O(1.5673^n)$ time algorithm \cite{Rooij10}.
+While \mcsp is a central problem in exponential-time algorithms, the analysis of its branching algorithms is typically easier than for other problems, largely because the branching creates isomorphic subinstances.
+In Section~\ref{sec:smc}, we develop the \smc method in full generality, and use this in Section~\ref{sec:cds} to design faster polynomial-space algorithms for counting dominating sets in graphs.
+For graphs with maximum degree $3$, we obtain an algorithm with a time bound of $\Oo{3^{(1/5+o(1)) \, n}} = O(1.2458^n)$, improving on the previous best polynomial-space running time of $\Ostart{2^{(1/2) \, n}} = O(1.4143^n)$ \cite{KneisMRR05}.
+For general graphs, we obtain a different algorithm, with time bound $O(1.5183^n)$, improving on the previous best polynomial-space running time of $O(1.5673^n)$ \cite{Rooij10}.
+For comparison, the fastest known exponential-space algorithms run in time $\Oo{3^{(1/6+o(1)) \, n}}$ for cubic graphs (by combining \cite{RooijBR09} and \cite{FominH06}) and in time $O(1.5002^n)$ for general graphs \cite{NederlofRD14}.

-Limitations of the \smc method are discussed in Section \ref{sec:limitations}, and we provide an outlook in the Conclusion.
+Limitations of the \smc method are discussed in Section \ref{sec:limitations}, and we provide an outlook in the conclusion section.